wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/project-governannce/includes/4-techniques.md

 The solution architect should evaluate how the project performed at regular points in the project.
 There is little point waiting to the end of the project to review how the project went as that does not allow the team members to put things right.
 It is important to gain an understanding of how does the customer think you did so you can address any concerns the customer might have.

 The solution architect should establish checkpoints to look back at progress.
-Before the checkpoint, rhe solution architect should gather feedback from inside and outside the project team.
+Before the checkpoint, the solution architect should gather feedback from inside and outside the project team.

-During the checkpoint meeting,the solution architect should push for no fault discussions.
+During the checkpoint meeting, the solution architect should push for no fault discussions.
 The aim is to turn failures into goals for the next checkpoint review.

 Let us now look further at how the solution architect works as part of a team.